wolfpup-software/jackrabbit-js/README.md

 Jackrabbit is a portable test runner that logs tests in a json serializable format.

+Jackrabbit is a demonstration of building a test runner from first principles.

+- A testing suite should no the required to build tests
+- Logging is environment specific (local, cli, remote, server)

+## Jackrabbit Tests

 A test is a context that creates assertions about code.

 A function that returns assertions.